 This Back Lane Studios’ book, compiled during Covid lockdowns, is a collection of recipes and stories about seniors’ favourite childhood foods illustrated with wonderful family photos.
 We are grateful to everyone who contributed.
 Not only does it offer some classic comfort food dishes, but it also offers some fascinating glimpses of history.
 It would make a great gift!
 To order, please email us: info@backlanestudios.ca.
 The book is $20, plus $8 to mail if we can’t deliver in person!
 Meanwhile, read several food stories here, and watch some video versions!

-Extraordinary Women: Four architects
+Extraordinary Women: Recent Events

 Sign up for our Newsletter